westmainz/westmainz/README.md

 - 👋 Hi, I’m westmainz.
 - 👀 I'm happy to see you here.
 - 🌱 I’m currently learning Linux and it's derivatives.
+- ✍️ Aspiring to become a server manager 😁
-- 📫 How to reach me
+- 📫 Reach me
-okikiwest@gmail.com...
+okikiwest@gmail.com
-@westmainz on Twitter.
+@westmainz on Twitter

 <!---
 westmainz/westmainz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.